Epoxy: Bisphenol-based

 Increasing the ratio of bisphenol A to epichlorohydrin during manufacture produces higher molecular weight linear polyethers with glycidyl end groups, which are semi-solid to hard crystalline materials at room temperature depending on the molecular weight achieved.
 This route of synthesis is known as the "taffy" process.
 The usual route to higher molecular weight epoxy resins is to start with liquid epoxy resin (LER) and add a calculated amount of bisphenol A and then a catalyst is added and the reaction heated to circa 160 C. This process is known as "advancement".
 As the molecular weight of the resin increases, the epoxide content reduces and the material behaves more and more like a thermoplastic.
 Very high molecular weight polycondensates (ca. 30,000–70,000 g/mol) form a class known as phenoxy resins and contain virtually no epoxide groups (since the terminal epoxy groups are insignificant compared to the total size of the molecule).
 These resins do however contain hydroxyl groups throughout the backbone, which may also undergo other cross-linking reactions, e.g. with aminoplasts, phenoplasts and isocyanates.

 Epoxy resins are polymeric or semi-polymeric materials or an oligomer, and as such rarely exist as pure substances, since variable chain length results from the polymerisation reaction used to produce them.
 High purity grades can be produced for certain applications, e.g. using a distillation purification process.
 One downside of high purity liquid grades is their tendency to form crystalline solids due to their highly regular structure, which then require melting to enable processing.

 An important criterion for epoxy resins is the Epoxy value which is connected to the epoxide group content.
-This is expressed as the "epoxide equivalent weight", which is the ratio between the molecular weight of the Rorar and the number of epoxide groups.
+This is expressed as the "epoxide equivalent weight", which is the ratio between the molecular weight of the monomer and the number of epoxide groups.
 This parameter is used to calculate the mass of co-reactant (hardener) to use when curing epoxy resins.
 Epoxies are typically cured with stoichiometric or near-stoichiometric quantities of hardener to achieve the best physical properties.